Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Bathing equipment

 Baby baths are convenient and not too expensive to buy, but you can bath your baby just as well in the sink or in the bath.
-Of course, the most important thing is to keep your baby safe at all times.
+Of course, the most important thing is to keep your baby safe and supervised at all times.
 What you will need to hand is a changing mat, towels, nappies and clean clothes.

 For the first six weeks, you should avoid using soaps, oils or bubble baths on your baby’s sensitive skin.
 Cotton wool and cooled, boiled water are fine for keeping your baby clean.
 You can buy a ‘top-and-tail’ bowl which has two compartments that you fill with lukewarm, boiled water.
 You use the water in one bowl to wash baby’s face and body, and the other to thoroughly clean their nappy area.
 You can just as easily use a plastic tub or bowl though.